sourcebits-robertbiggs/ChocolateChip-UI-Book/14-Fragranz App.markdown

 app.fragranceDetail = soma.template.create($('#fragranceDetail')[0]);
 ```

 Now we can define the `getChosenFragrance()` method on the scope of the chosen genre list.
 That way, when the user taps one of the fragrances, the app will navigate to the detail view and show all the details for that fragrance.
 We'll broadcast the relevant data and intercept it with some mediators to render the templates.
-The data will be an object with the title of the chosen genre and an object defining the chose fragrance:
+The data will be an object with the title of the chosen genre and an object defining the chosen fragrance:

 ```